 Image Alt Tags & Titles

 Many people overlook the advantage of adding relevant keyword search phrases to Image ALT tags within their posts.
 By default, the image file name is assigned to the Image Alt text tag.
-Its not quite so bad if you accurately pre-named the images for the post in question, using an “exact match” keyword search phrases.
+It’s not quite so bad if you accurately pre-named the images for the post in question, using an “exact match” keyword search phrases.

 However, most people use either a cryptic, meaningless image file name, or in the case of photographs, they go with the file name assigned by the camera.

-If you’ve a lot of images across your website, manually going through post by post, or page by page and adding keyword-rich Image Alt text can be a tedious and time-consuming task.
+If you’ve a lot of images across your website, manually going through post by post, or page by page and adding Image Alt text can be a tedious and time-consuming task.

-Fortunately, there is a quick ‘n dirty solution to this which automatically populates the image Alt and Title texts – try SEO Friendly Images which allows you to automatically reset image Alt & Titles across the entire site!
+Fortunately, there is are solutions which automatically populate the image Alt and Title texts – try “SEO Friendly Images” which allows you to automatically reset image Alt across the entire site!

 Make it easy for both visitors to find (and search engines to index) content by cross-linking is an important strategy in your SEO processes.There are several ways of doing this, including the Navigation / Menu element discussed in the Basic WordPress SEO post.
 Linking to Related Posts is useful, as is ensuring that all links have, wherever possible, hyperlink Titles that include keywords relevant to the page the link is directed to.